18F/fedramp-dashboard/README.md

 In-browser test results and coverage can be accessed at [https://truetandem.github.io/fedramp-dashboard/test](https://truetandem.github.io/fedramp-dashboard/test)

+> Note the **dist/coverage/** directory and associated files are not created until the test have been ran.

 ### Packaging Application

 To package up the application, use the command: